mebitek/TasmotaInverter/README.md

 based on the work of [Waldmensch1](https://github.com/Waldmensch1/venus.dbus-tasmota-inverter)

 The Python script subscribes to a MQTT Broker and parses the typical Tasmota Sensor telegrams.
-You can configure 3 topics, one for each phase.
 These will send the values to dbus.
+The script will check High Temperature and Overload alarms.

 ### Configuration